gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 *"Two souls, alas, dwell in my breast."*

-Heinrich Faust speaks these words in the first part of Goethe's masterwork — standing at the city gate, watching the Easter crowds, feeling in himself the irreconcilable tension
+Heinrich Faust speaks these words in the first part of Goethe's masterwork, standing at the city gate, watching the Easter crowds, feeling in himself the irreconcilable tension